-If your insurance covers maternity leave, there may also be additional paperwork required to receive your pay while on leave.
+If your insurance covers maternity leave, additional paperwork may be required to receive your pay while on leave.
 This process is usually painless, but we suggest you do it as early as your company allows.
-This way you are ready to go and will have less to worry about when the big day comes, especially if it comes early or there are complications.
-You might need to collect paperwork from your doctor as well to verify your pregnancy and projected due date.
+This way, you are ready to go and will have less to worry about when the big day comes, especially if it comes early or there are complications.
+You might need to collect paperwork from your doctor to verify your pregnancy and projected due date.
 If your little one comes early, the last thing you want to worry about is your maternity leave and finalizing your paperwork.Discussing your options and plans with your partner and family can potentially open a world of possibilities you didn't know you had for leave.
 You'll feel better going forward with a plan in hand and your paperwork completed.